1 / 10

 Infotainment: Touchscreen, USB, nav and stereo in the Toyota Auris

 Toyota built the dashboard of the Auris around a high, well-located infotainment screen.
 Most models are fitted with the system, which is called Toyota Touch.
 Only Active models lack it, replacing it with a conventional car radio instead.

 The touchscreen itself is a rather rudimentary system, although it was improved from 2014 with the introduction of Toyota Touch 2 – sat nav is only standard on versions fitted with Toyota Touch 2 with Go.
 The ‘Go’ system included extra connectivity features, although these seem a bit dated these days.

 For the 2015 facelift, the infotainment system got a smart new look with a one-piece panel using a smart piano-black surround.
 Buttons on the outside became touch-sensitive and the night-time lighting was crisper and more consistent.
 It’s still arguably a bit basic, but does at least look more modern at first glance.

-The Toyota Auris is a competitively-sized family hatchback, measuring just over 4.3 metres long and 1.76 metres wide.
-Others may be a bit larger still, but the Auris is not penalised for this inside as it makes good use of the space on offer.
+The Toyota Auris is a competitively-sized family hatchback, with exterior dimensions of 4,330mm length, 1,823mm width and 1,475mm height.
+Newer models may be a bit larger still, but the Auris is not penalised for this inside as it makes good use of the space on offer.

 It feels fine for drivers, with controls placed extremely well.
 The Auris Hybrid feels particularly spacious because it only has two pedals within a wide, open footwell.
 The steering wheel has a good range of adjustment and it all feels a bit more conventional than the rather upright, MPV-like Auris that came before.
 The seating position nevertheless offers a good view both to the front and side.